 Go to follow.thecenterforvitalliving.com

 Ayurveda means wisdom/knowledge of life.
 It is an ancient practice that can be traced back to India.
-Considered a 6,000-year-old healthcare system, Ayurveda is a way of life to experience wholeness & wellness on all levels.
+Considered a 6,000-year-old healthcare system, Ayurveda is a way of life to experience wholeness, wellness and longevity.
 With ancient teachings such as Ayurveda, there is much to be learned.
 I am not an expert in Ayurveda, but have been studying and practicing Ayurveda since 2013.
-I am a new student and humbled to say I have so much more to learn, perhaps a lifetime of studying.
+I humbled to say I have so much more to learn, perhaps a lifetime of studying.
 My daily practice of Ayurveda has brought about a profound understanding of unhealthy patterns and how I can take better care of myself & my family PLUS I use some of the basic Ayurvedic principles to help support my Yoga Therapy clients and my group classes.
 I’m excited to share this with you too!